Alagris/MealyCompilerDocs/Wizja.md

 branżowa książka adresowa warsztatów mechanicznych, lakierników, wulkanizatorów, ... z łatwym wyszukiwaniem, dopisywaniem komentarzy, lokalizacją na mapie i integracją z dostępnymi w sieci źródłami takich danych—w wielu serwisach organizacja tego typu danych pozostawia wiele do życzenia, trudno odnaleźć poszukiwanych fachowców

 A simple and efficient library written in C will be the main and primary component of our product.
 On top of that, it will have command-line interface equipped with compiler.
 For easy and quick access, we should support online repl for all curious people who want to give our library a try.
 The compiler should support parallelism, warn user about non-determinism and allow for possibly some extent of generic programming (by defining functions working on regular expressions or bulk-generation of rules according to some regularities).
 We should ,however pay extra attention, to not making this language turing complete/undecidable by accident (otherwise compilation might never end).

+## Here we can add more about program.
+How interface will look like, how they can use it, which result they will have from this program.
+Here you written that the main component of our project is library in C, but you don't firstly define how the program will works.
+I think we can say something like "Program will look like that(...), where you can do that (...) and get that (...).
+The main component of this is that (...), and that's how it works (...) and that we should do (...)"

 ### 6. Zakres i ograniczenia/scope and limitations
 >Należy przedstawić zakres projektu obowiązujący przy pierwszej wersji systemu (na zaliczenie).
 Jeśli przewidujemy istotne ograniczenia, również powinny się tu znaleźć.